 It doesn’t hurt, but you should be careful.
 Small, slow strokes are key.

-Does the hair grow back thicker and darker?
+Does the hair grow back any different?

 In my experience, the answer is no. In general, the more you remove hair the faster it will grow back.
 If that troubles you, look into semi-permanent solutions like a laser.